Inter-procedural Two-Variable Herbrand Equalities

 Our paper is organized as follows.
-Section \ref{s:programs} briefly introduces our programming model.
-Section \ref{s:wp} presents our basic $\mathbf{WP}$ based approach of inferring all valid program invariants.
-In Section \ref{s:basics}, we provide general background on the cancellation and factorization properties of terms and prove a first compactness result for equalities with template variables but no occurrences of program variables.
-In Section \ref{s:restricted} we then provide an algorithm for inferring all two-variable equalities --- at least, for programs which are \emph{initialization-restricted} (see Section \ref{s:restricted} for a precise definition of this restriction).
+Section~\ref{s:programs} briefly introduces our programming model.
+Section~\ref{s:wp} presents our basic $\mathbf{WP}$ based approach of inferring all valid program invariants.
+In Section~\ref{s:basics}, we provide general background on the cancellation and factorization properties of terms and prove a first compactness result for equalities with template variables but no occurrences of program variables.
+Additionally, in Section~\ref{s:monoid} we recapitulate equalities over a free monoid.
+In Section~\ref{s:restricted} we then provide an algorithm for inferring all two-variable equalities --- at least, for programs which are \emph{initialization-restricted} (see Section~\ref{s:restricted} for a precise definition of this restriction).
 Technically, this restriction implies that all occurring terms can be uniquely factorized into irreducible terms.
-In order to arrive at an algorithm for programs which are not initialization-restricted, we complement this approach in Section \ref{s:general} with a dedicated treatment of run-time values where a unique factorization is not possible.
-Finally, Section \ref{s:addon} indicates how our methods can be extended to general Herbrand equalities.
+In order to arrive at an algorithm for programs which are not initialization-restricted, we complement this approach in Section~\ref{s:general} with a dedicated treatment of values where a unique factorization is not possible.
+Section~\ref{s:addon} indicates how our methods can be extended to general Herbrand equalities.
+Finally, in Section~\ref{s:polytime} we examine the complexity of our analysis.
+We introduce the compressed representation of terms used by the implementation and indicate how the required operations can be efficiently realized.
+There, we first consider two-variable Herbrand equalities only and afterwards also generalize the method to multi-variable Herbrand equalities.